KooroshRZ/CTF-Writeups/TMU2021/Misc/TooMuch/index.md

     print("The flag is", get_flag(res))
 ```

-And here is the result after less than a minute which is realy fast for this numbers
+And here is the result after less than a minute which is fast enough for this numbers
 ```
 The flag is TMUCTF{r4nd0m_fl46_f0r_fun!_SzC!$JvnbrRh6kc*1@L!4vMueH1k0xKPJem@vh6Y2&Sb2CJzwjnTfU6wVZyePOK3}
 ```